KasparEtter/ef1p/pages/index/index.md

 the content on this blog is intentionally opinionated.
 If you don't like this,
 then a different website is just a click away.
-I believe that the judgement of theories is just as important as the theories themselves
-— given the right amount of intellectual humility as opinions can and should evolve with new considerations.
+I believe that the judgement of theories is just as important as the theories themselves, given the right amount of intellectual humility as opinions can and should evolve with new considerations.
-The problem with learning is
-that the more you understand,
-the more you understand
-what you don’t understand.
+The problem with learning is that the more you understand, the more you understand what you don’t understand.
 While going down the rabbit hole of a topic can be a lot of fun, I have to stop my research at some point in order not to paralyze myself.
 Therefore, if I'm mistaken about facts, please bring it to [my attention](#contact).
 If you disagree with my conclusions,